janmikulacz/trivis/README.md

 ### Performance on Large Instances

 TřiVis has been tested on 34 complex polygonal environments with up to 8,320 vertices and 679 holes by computing visibility regions for 1,000 interior points in each environment.
-With an average query time of 9±6μs, TřiVis outperforms other tested implementations by at least an order of magnitude, while keeping the preprocessing time below 20 ms for the tested polygonal environments.
+With an average query time of 9±6μs, TřiVis outperforms other tested implementations by at least an order of magnitude, while keeping the preprocessing time below 20ms for the tested polygonal environments.
 For more information, refer to the [Performance Evaluation](#performance-evaluation) section.

 ## Building and Linking the Library